 September 11, 2001

-In the week following the outbreak of devastating wildfires in San Diego County, nearly 3,200 people gave blood to replenish the community's supply and to make up for several drives that were canceled due to the fires.
-That figure is more than double the number of donors who gave blood in a typical week at that time.
+In the week following the outbreak of devastating wildfires in San Diego County, nearly 3,200 people gave blood to replenish the community's blood supply and to make up for several blood drives that were canceled due to the fires.
+That figure is more than double the number of blood donors who gave blood in a typical week at that time.

 Headquarters for SDBB moved from Upas Street, a 40,000-squarefoot building occupied in Hillcrest for nearly 40 years, to a state-of-the art 95,000-square-foot space two miles east of downtown San Diego. (pictured above left).

-By 2014, San Diego Blood Bank had collected more than 3,000,000 blood donations from volunteer blood donors.
+By 2014, San Diego Blood Bank had collected more than 3,000,000 blood donations from volunteer unpaid blood donors.

 SDBB partnered with the National Institutes of Health (NIH) All of Us Research Program, a historic effort to gather data from one million or more people living in the United States to accelerate health research and medical breakthroughs.